SPACE MISSIONS

 Lunar Mission #2

-For our second lunar mission, we sought to honor our ancestors — voyagers for millennia — and to lead with the values of stewardship, trust, reciprocity, and community.
-We received over 1,000 submissions from Indigenous and tribal individuals whose wisdom in collective care, responsibility, and harmony with the Earth is invaluable for humanity’s journey beyond it.
-This payload, created in partnership with LunarCodex and NanoFiche, will travel aboard Astrobotic’s Griffin Lander, scheduled for launch in late 2025.
+For our second lunar mission, we sought to honor our ancestors, voyagers for millennia, and to center forms of knowledge often overlooked in conversations about what comes next.
+We received over 1,000 submissions from Indigenous and tribal individuals whose wisdom in collective care, stewardship, reciprocity, and living in harmony with the Earth offers essential guidance that science and technology alone cannot provide.
+This payload, created in partnership with LunarCodex and NanoFiche, will travel aboard Astrobotic's Griffin Lander, scheduled for launch in early 2026.